RakhithJK/dbeaver-dbeaver-wiki/Working-with-Spatial-GIS-data.md

 _Will be written soon._
 ### Defining custom tile layer
 _Feature is under active development and will be out with version 7.3.5.
 Stay tuned._

-## Viewing string or binary data on a map
+## Viewing string or binary data from any Database on a map

 You can also see your geodata on the map if you select the data cell setting "View/Format", then "Set columnName format" and among the formats - Geometry.
 This works for both string and binary types of columns.